-In midPoint parlance, an Entitlement is a resource object representing privilege, access right, resource-side role, group or any similar concept.
+In midPoint terminology: An Entitlement is a resource object representing privilege, access right, resource-side role, group or any similar concept.
 However, unlike account, the entitlement does not represent a user.

 Governance, risk management and compliance (GRC) is a discipline that helps organizations to have more control over processes and be more effective.
 Governance is the set of decisions and actions by which individual processes as well as the whole organization are lead to achieve specific goals.
 Risk management identifies, predicts and prioritizes risks with aim to minimize them or avoid their negative influence on organizations' aims.
 Compliance means following certain rules, regulations or procedures.
 A GRC software facilitates this problematic by taking care of all three parts by one single solution.
 It is a very helpful tool for business executives, managers or IT directors.
 Thanks to it it is possible to define, enforce, audit and review policies responsible for the exchange of information between internal systems as well as between the external ones.